-The publication will follow the Oxford Referencing Style.
-You can have a copy from internet as well.
+The publication will follow the Oxford Standard for Citation of Legal Authorities (OSCOLA) referencing Style.
+You can have a copy of it from internet as well.
 Footnotes should be collated at the end of each page.
 Footnotes to the title and author(s)’ names should be designated as *, † etc. Footnotes to the text should be designated as 1, 2, 3 etc. The asterisked footnote should give the author’s position, institutional address and any brief acknowledgements if required.

 Submission Deadline and Rules

 You should send a single hard copy of your manuscript.
 The envelope should be marked as “Submission for ELCOP Year Book on Human Rights” on the top.
 The Deadline for sending your manuscript is: 30th June 2019 (Sunday).

 Articles should also be submitted as an electronic form (in word format) either in CD or as an email attachment to email@example.com by the same deadline mentioned above.

 All submissions should be accompanied by a statement that the material is not under consideration elsewhere, and that it has not been published or is not pending publication elsewhere.